Volunteer with DVIS!

 Help in our donation rooms by organizing and sorting donations.
 Provide assistance for Adopt-A-Family holiday program with gift wrapping, assisting clients with loading gifts into vehicles, and providing donors with tax receipts.

-Assist with co-facilitating classes at David L. Moss under the direct supervision of Sheri Curry and Ann LaMar.
+Assist with co-facilitating classes at David L. Moss under the direct supervision of Lori Gonzalez.
 Women’s classes cover topics such as Domestic Violence Awareness, Healthy Choices, etc. Men’s classes cover topics such as Changing Criminal Thinking, Real Talk, etc. Facilitators must be at least 21 years old and be able to consistently lead class during scheduled times.
 Schedule is determined by you and class leaders.